Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

 ### Operators
 * ONET-SOC code and title: 51-2031.00 - Engine and Other Machine Assemblers
 * 5 most important tasks they carry out (provide the importance score, in Details):
-    - (91) Read and interpret assembly blueprints or specifications manuals, and plan assembly or building operations.See more occupations related to this task.
+    - (91) Read and interpret assembly blueprints or specifications manuals, and plan assembly or building operations.

-    - (87) Inspect, operate, and test completed products to verify functioning, machine capabilities, or conformance to customer specifications.See more occupations related to         this task.
+    - (87) Inspect, operate, and test completed products to verify functioning, machine capabilities, or conformance to customer specifications.

-    - (86) Position or align components for assembly, manually or using hoists.See more occupations related to this task.
+    - (86) Position or align components for assembly, manually or using hoists.

-    - (85) Set and verify parts clearances.See more occupations related to this task.
+    - (85) Set and verify parts clearances.

     - (85) Verify conformance of parts to stock lists or blueprints, using measuring instruments such as calipers, gauges, or micrometers.
 * Is this job routine?
 Your judgment (0-10): 9 - Their job is the most routine one, as operators are in the assembly part of the production process.
 They are performing the same task every day.
 * Is this job cognitive?
 Your judgment (0-10): 3 - Despite being a routine job, they also verify parts and inspect products and machines.
 * 5 most important skills they require to possess (provide the importance score, in Details):
-    - (60) Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.See more occupations related to this skill.
+    - (60) Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.

-    - (53) Quality Control Analysis — Conducting tests and inspections of products, services, or processes to evaluate quality or performance.See more occupations related to           this skill.
+    - (53) Quality Control Analysis — Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

-    - (53) Reading Comprehension — Understanding written sentences and paragraphs in work related documents.See more occupations related to this skill.
+    - (53) Reading Comprehension — Understanding written sentences and paragraphs in work related documents.

-    - (50) Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not         interrupting at inappropriate times.See more occupations related to this skill.
+    - (50) Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not         interrupting at inappropriate times.

     - (50) Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
 * 5 technology skills: